 A buyer side guide to Microsoft threat protection licensing in 2026.
 How the Defender family is sold, when E5 Security wins, and where standalone seats double pay.

-Microsoft threat protection is licensed through the Defender family, sold either as standalone per user plans or bundled into Microsoft 365 E5 and E5 Security, and the cheapest path depends entirely on how many of the pieces you actually need.
+Microsoft threat protection is licensed through the Defender family, sold either as standalone per user plans or bundled into E5 and E5 Security, and the cheapest path depends entirely on how many pieces you actually need.

 This guide is for security and procurement leaders sizing Microsoft threat protection in 2026.
 Read it with the Microsoft security licensing guide and the Microsoft Practice page so the security design and the commercial design stay aligned.